fernandobelchior/schedule-api/README.md

 - Generate a Code Coverage report

 ### 🚀 K8s deployment
-- Build a GitHub action to deploy in a k8s cluster and using helm.
+- Build a GitHub action to deploy in a k8s cluster using helm.
 - Happy to discuss other options.

 ### 🌀 Caching Layer